MPCS-51042/final-project-sjne09/README.md

 learning objectives of this class and add some finer detail.
 After feedback from the professor, I have come up with a modified proposal that covers the following to-do list:
 - Write a scraper that pulls search results for a particular stock ticker from Twitter
-- Use an existing NLP tool (such as NLTK Vader) to analyze the scraped data for sentiment
+- Use an existing NLP tool (such as NLTK VADER) to analyze the scraped data for sentiment
 - Aggregate that data
 - Scrape Analyst data and performance data
 - Chart the results